Sarvesh-CSE/Computer_Organization/Theory/1.MemoryOrganization/memory_org_notes.md

 # Notes on Memory Organization

-## How to create a Markdowwn file in VS Code?
+## How to create a Markdown file in VS Code?

 https://medium.com/@michael.isprihanto/how-to-guide-markdown-in-visual-studio-code-e8a68cc01f64